JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

   cleanly).
 Bundle a pipelined MAIN's co-timed outputs into one struct wire (which also aligns them in hardware), or build with `--comb`.
 A precise (non-conservative) version would export each wire's end-stage from the pipeline map and give it its own delay line — left as future work.
-Mechanism A does not have this issue: an AUTOPIPELINE core is a single function whose whole return value, struct included, is delayed together.
+Mechanism A does not have this issue: an AUTO_PIPELINE core is a single function whose whole return value, struct included, is delayed together.
 - **[HARD ERROR] `sim_print(debug=True)` inside a pipelined comb region.** A `debug=True` print fires in native sim at the cycle its inputs arrive (stage 0), but in VHDL at whatever pipeline stage the retiming placed that logic — so it cannot be cycle-compared.
-If such a print executes inside a naturally-pipelined pure MAIN or an AUTOPIPELINE core, native sim raises a `RuntimeError` (`_sim_check_debug_probe_not_in_pipeline`) naming the call site, rather than emit a line that would silently mis-compare. **Cycle-accurate probes must live in stateful (0-latency) MAINs** reading the pipeline's output wires. (`sim_assert` inside pipelined comb is
+If such a print executes inside a naturally-pipelined pure MAIN or an AUTO_PIPELINE core, native sim raises a `RuntimeError` (`_sim_check_debug_probe_not_in_pipeline`) naming the call site, rather than emit a line that would silently mis-compare. **Cycle-accurate probes must live in stateful (0-latency) MAINs** reading the pipeline's output wires. (`sim_assert` inside pipelined comb is